TheMisinformationGame/MisinformationGame/docs/GettingStarted.md

 {:#create-dynamic-feedback}

-The dynamic feedback changes the follower count and credibility score of participants based on their reactions to a post.
+The dynamic feedback changes the follower count and credibility score of participants based upon their reactions to a post.
 These changes can be chosen by you for each post.
 An example of the follower count and credibility number of a participant changing is shown in [Figure 8](#fig8).
 If you wish, you may also disable followers and/or